ethereum/py-evm/trinity/README.md

 - `XDG_TRINITY_ROOT` - Base directory where trinity stores data
 - `TRINITY_DATA_DIR` - The root directory where the chain data will be stored for the currently running chain.
 - `TRINITY_NODEKEY` - The path to a file where the devp2p private key is stored.
+- `TRINITY_DATABASE_IPC` - The path to the socket for low level datbase connections.